 Global Payments acknowledges its role and responsibility in seeking to safeguard human rights through ethical and sustainable business practices.
-Accordingly, Global Payments will not tolerate any unethical behaviour of its vendors and acknowledge that association with any such vendor may potentially negatively impact Global Payments' brands and reputation and/or lead to breaches of applicable laws or regulations.
+Accordingly, Global Payments will not tolerate any unethical behaviour by its suppliers and acknowledge that association with any such supplier may potentially negatively impact Global Payments' brands and reputation and/or lead to breaches of applicable laws or regulations.

-Therefore, Global Payments adopted a control framework to help prevent unethical behaviour from taking place in our supply chain, as listed below.
+Therefore, Global Payments adopted a control framework to help prevent unethical behaviour from taking place in our supply chain, as described below.